 Login with Google OAuth in PHP

 Filling out online registration forms can be very frustrating for users.
-Google and many other popular social networks provide login libraries for developers to allow website users to login using their platforms without filling out registration form.
+Google and many other popular social networks provide login libraries for developers to allow website users to log in using their platforms without filling out a registration form.
 We will be using Google OAuth 2.0 to create a Login with Google script.

-In this post we are going to show you how to login with Google in PHP using Google OAuth API.
-We will first cover what steps you need to take before diving into PHP side implementation of Google login in PHP.
+In this post, we are going to show you how to log in with Google in PHP using the Google OAuth API.
+We will first cover what steps you need to take before diving into the PHP side implementation of Google login in PHP.
 Files we are going to need for this post are:

-- index.php: Contains Google Login Button to allow user to login with google.
+2. index.php: Contains the Google Login Button to allow users to log in with Google.

-- logout.php: Contains the code to revoke access token of current user.
+3. logout.php: Contains the code to revoke the access token of the current user.

-- config.php: Contains the code to call Google Client API.
+4. config.php: Contains the code to call the Google Client API.

-- style.css: CSS styles for our HTML page and google login button.
+5. style.css: CSS styles for our HTML page and Google login button.

 How to Implement Login with Google in PHP (OAuth 2.0)

-- Configure OAuth Consent Screen in Google Console.
+• Configure the OAuth Consent Screen in Google Console.

 Step 1: Create a Project in Google Cloud Console

-First thing you need to do is go to Google Cloud Console and create a new project.
-Enter a name for project and click create.
+The first thing you need to do is go to Google Cloud Console and create a new project.
+Enter a name for the project and click create.
 After you have created your project:

 Step 2: Configure OAuth Consent Screen Settings

-After you have created a project in Google API Console you now have to configure consent screen settings.
+After you have created a project in the Google API Console, you now have to configure consent screen settings.

-- Click on credentials on left side menu.
+• Click credentials on the left side menu.

-- By default google will add three scopes, profile, email, and openid, you can ignore it at this point or add more scopes.
+• By default, Google will add three scopes: profile, email, and openid; you can ignore them at this point or add more scopes.

 Step 3: Create Google OAuth Client ID & Secret

-Now next step is to create OAuth ClientID for our web application.
+Now the next step is to create an OAuth ClientID for our web application.

-- Click on create credentials and select OAuth Client ID from menu.
+• Click "Create Credentials" and select OAuth Client ID from the menu.

-After you have created your OAuth Client ID for web application you will be able to see your Client ID and Client Secret.
-Either download the credentials file or manually copy paste by clicking on OAuth Client ID.
+After you have created your OAuth Client ID for the web application, you will be able to see your Client ID and Client Secret.
+Either download the credentials file or manually copy and paste by clicking on the OAuth Client ID.
 We will need these credentials for use in our code.

 Step 4: Install Google API PHP Client Library

-Now before we start coding for our login script for those who will be using it on localhost first.
+Now, before we start coding for our login script, for those who will be using it on localhost first.
 You might need cacert.pem for SSL issuer verification.
-You can download latest cacert, Place the cacert.pem file anywhere in your WAMP directory, and in php.ini update below two lines.
+You can download the latest cacert, place the cacert.pem file anywhere in your WAMP directory, and in php.ini, update the following two lines.

 composer require google/apiclient:^2.15.0